-You are to score the manuscript according to the following codes:
+Please score the manuscript according to the following codes:

-Remember that manuscripts should not grow appreciably, and when appropriate probably should contract a bit.
+Remember that manuscripts should not grow appreciably and, when appropriate, probably should contract a bit.
 Authors should not state the obvious in their papers, but only refer to established research by providing a reference.
-The desirable published manuscript length for regular papers is 10 pages, for the Transactions on Multimedia the published manuscript length is 8 pages and the Signal Processing Letters the manuscript length is 4 pages, so please help the author identify, through your review, how the paper can be improved to save space while still making full scientific disclosure.
+The desirable published manuscript length for regular papers is 10 pages; for the Transactions on Multimedia the published manuscript length is 8 pages; and the Signal Processing Letters the manuscript length is 4 pages/.
+So, please help the author identify, through your review, how the paper can be improved to save space while still making full scientific disclosure.

 In some cases, you may have the opportunity to review a paper that makes a particularly valuable contribution.
 If you think that the manuscript is award-quality, please complete the appropriate section.
 It is very helpful to us in identifying such papers.

 In very rare cases, you may find that you suspect author misconduct (including plagiarism or duplicate submission) associated with the paper that you are reviewing.
-If so, you should contact the Associate Editor handling the paper immediately, and be prepared to provide documentation explaining the allegations.
+If so, you should contact the Associate Editor handling the paper immediately and be prepared to provide documentation explaining the allegations.
 All such cases are handled confidentially and should not be discussed with anyone other than the Associate Editor.